datacarpentry/DEPRECATED-knowyourdata-genomics/lessons/04-VCF-manipulation.md

 ## Learning Objectives

-* Install tools for VCF file manipulation
+* Install tools for VCF file manipulation.
-* Download VCF files from 1000 Genomes project
+* Download VCF files from 1000 Genomes project.
-* Work with VCF files ** More specifically, what are we doing with these files? **
+* Work with VCF files: slicing and extracting genotypes, locus and frequencies

 ## Lesson
 In this lesson you will learn how to manipulate VCF files.
 For this exercises we will use publicly available data from the 1000 Genomes  Project.